 1 tsp salt

 1 tsp Old Bay seasoning, or home made alternative (see intro for details)

 1 tsp smoked paprika

-When the leeks are ready add the potatoes, corn, garlic, bay leaves, the finely chopped coriander stalks, 1 tsp salt and a very good grind of black pepper.
-Stir to combine and cook for a few mins.
+2. When the leeks are ready, add the diced potato, corn, garlic, bay leaves, coriander stalks, salt and black pepper.
+Stir to combine, and cook for a few mins.

 3. Add the paprika and Old Bay and stir to combine, cooking for a further minute before adding the vegetable stock.

 4. Bring the stock to the boil, then reduce to a low simmer and cook for about 20-30 mins, until the potatoes are cooked through.

 5. Stir in the oat crème fraîche or cream, and cook for a further few mins.
 Check for seasoning, then stir in a handful of chopped coriander leaves.

 6. When you're ready to serve, ladle the soup into bowls and top with a drizzle of oat cream, a pinch of paprika, some extra coriander leaves and charred corn, and the chives, if using, with a hunk of bread on the side.